shepner/Docker/Node/README.md

    Add a new connection for the host using the key Discover remote host key, then save
 4. Tasks > Replication Tasks
+   Create a replication job per dataset
+   Keep the data for 2 days
+   Replicate every */6 hours
+   Save then go back in and check "Replicate from scratch if incremental is not possible"

 ## setup NFS